starcrouz/plextheme-reading/README.md

 - if a comic bookmark is at the last page, it is considered as "read"
 - if a comic bookmark is between page 3 and last page - 1, it is considered as "currenly reading"

 Because Ubooquity program doesn't provide a way to list all currently reading comics by itself, this theme needs to scan the database (through some API) comic by comic which take time (around 10s for 1000 comics).
-To avoid scanning each time, I added a cache.
+To avoid scanning each time, there is now a cache system included.
 Then it is fast to get the currently reading comics.
 And you could clear the cache from time to time when it is too old (update link).

 # Installation